 - 2 eggs

-- 1 tsp peppermint extract
+- 1 teaspoon peppermint extract

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - 9 drops food coloring optional - see notes

-- 2 candy canes crushed - optional
+- 1 candy canes crushed - optional for decorating

-- Bake in preheated oven for 9-11 minutes, depending on the thickness you made them.
+- Place on baking sheet about 2-3 inches apart.Bake for 9-11 minutes.
+The edges should appear set and the center will no longer look gooey.
+Do not cook them until they are browning.
 Remove from the oven and allow them to sit for 2-3 minutes before transferring to wire cooling rack.